crossplane/upjet/README.md

 * [Provider Azure](https://github.com/upbound/provider-azure/releases)
 * [Provider GCP](https://github.com/upbound/provider-gcp/releases)

-**NOTE**: Upjet is in its very early stages and we're making many changes that can affect the output and the runtime.
-Please check the generated code before running in production.

 ## Generating a New Provider Using Upjet

 Please see [this guide](docs/generating-a-provider.md) for detailed steps on how